 Virgil BallakistanInvestigation Specialist

-Prior to the establishment of the now defunct Scorpions, Virgil was a Commercial Crime and Fraud Investigator with the National Directorate: Office for Serious Economic Offences.
-The unit operated in a Multi-Disciplinary approach investigating complex economic crimes involving politicians and other high profile individuals.
+Prior to the establishment of the now defunct Scorpions, Virgil was a Commercial Crime and Fraud Investigator with the national Office for Serious Economic Offences.
+The unit operated in a multi-disciplinary approach investigating complex economic crimes involving politicians and other high-profile individuals.
 Virgil soon ventured into the private sector and worked with Deloitte & Touche and EY on forensic investigations.
-His latest tenure was as the Deputy Director of forensic investigations for the Government of Western Cape where his focus was investigating complex procurement related matters that involved corruption on a grand scale.
+His latest tenure was as the Deputy Director of forensic investigations for the Government of Western Cape, where his focus was investigating complex procurement-related matters that involved corruption on a grand scale.